You’ve finished writing your book. Congratulations! In this post, we discuss five things that happen after you’ve typed The End.

 If you want an appraisal, click here: Appraisals

 Once again, after rewriting and once you are happy with your story, you’ll seek out the services of an editor.
 Editors look at the language, clarity, word choice, passive versus active, tone, etc..
 It is important to note that there are editors who specialise in creative work and others who specialise in academic work.
 A good creative editor will know not to change the writer’s tone or meaning, but to highlight inconsistencies or confusing statements.
 (Yay, more rewriting.)
 In short, they look at the language and meaning.
 Note: Make sure what kind of editing you’re paying for.
 There are many different kinds of edits.
 Don’t be afraid to ask, most editors are lovely people and a professional editor will be able to tell you exactly what to expect.

 Proofreading is the very last step.
 Don’t send your work to a proofreader until the story is done.
 Proofreaders look for typos and errors.
 This means your story is finished and will not be changed again.
 If you have to fix anything in the story after they have worked through it, you’ll have to submit and pay for another proofread.
 This is an important step before submitting to an agent or publisher, and imperative before you go to print if you choose to self-publish.
-Remember, after all this, a traditional publisher might recommend more changes and then they will send the manuscript for further editing and proofreading once you have made the recommended changes, but it’s important to submit a manuscript that this error-free.
+Remember, after all this, a traditional publisher might recommend more changes and then they will send the manuscript for further editing and proofreading once you have made the recommended changes, but it’s important to submit a manuscript that is error-free.

+Publishing.
 All of this will take a few weeks to finish.
 While you are waiting for the appraisal, editor, or proofreader it’s a good time to update your research.